Inspect Evals Register (Beta) User Guide

 | Duplicate | The eval id (directory name) doesn’t collide with an existing internal or register eval, and declared task names don’t collide with any existing task. |

-Heavy Claude review (significant changes only)
+Heavy automatic code review (significant changes only)

-The Claude review runs when the diff is register-significant — a new entry, a source.repository_url / source.repository_commit change, a tasks[*] rename or path change, or a title / description edit.
+The agentic code review runs when the diff is register-significant — a new entry, a source.repository_url / source.repository_commit change, a tasks[*] rename or path change, or a title / description edit.
 Field tweaks like abbreviation, tags, source.maintainers, or evaluation_report updates aren’t significant on their own, so the heavy pass is skipped for them.

 | Check | What it confirms |